Basement Waterproofing in Scranton, PA

 Why basement waterproofing matters in Scranton

-- Basements used for storage, laundry, utilities, or finished living space are far less tolerant of recurring dampness than they once were.
+- Basements used for storage, laundry, utilities, or finished living space are much less tolerant of repeat dampness when runoff keeps targeting the same areas.

-- Short roof-runoff discharge paths or poor grading can dump water too close to the foundation and worsen seepage.
+- Short downspout discharge paths or poor grading can add even more water to a side of the house that is already handling slope-driven runoff.

 Why that matters